Share this post on:

 When you gain Significance compared to others, you reach a stage where you feel more important and worthy.

-You feel more significant when achieving something, building something, and learning something, or sometimes by tearing other people down.
+You feel more significant when you achieve something, build something, and learn something, or sometimes when you tear other people down.

 The need for Significance can help you achieve more, do more, and become the person you desire to be.